 Yes - none of our Home Boarders have dogs of their own

 We do not accept puppies under six months old, incontinent dogs, dogs that chew furniture or cause damage to household or personal items.
-Should there be damage caused by a dog in a carer's home the dog owner must reimburse the carer for the cost of replacing the item(s).
+Should there be damage caused by a dog in a host's home the dog owner must reimburse the host for the cost of replacing the item(s).
 Dogs must be well behaved when walked on a lead and not show aggressive behaviour to other dogs or people.

 Ideally yes, but we know some dog owners are opposed to vaccinations and prefer homeopathic remedies.
 Although your dog will not be in direct contact with other dogs he or she should ideally always have annual vaccinations to protect against infection and disease.
 Your dog should also be regularly wormed and treated for fleas before being placed in one of our Boarders's homes.